Meetings are a necessary evil, especially when working remotely.

-Being out of the loop does two things, and neither of them is good.
+Being out of the loop does two things, and neither is good.

 First, you get inflicted with my “fill the void” disease I described above.
 Your brain starts filling in the context where needed.
 This leads to miscommunication.
 Reading tone into an email that is not there.
 Making assumptions and inferences that are misguided.
 Creating conflicts that aren’t based on reality.

-Second, the organizational context that you somewhat organically obtained when in the office is no longer readily available.
-That organizational context is important for decision making and innovation in the organization.
+Second, the organizational context you organically obtained when in the office is no longer readily available.
+That organizational context is important for decision-making and innovation in the organization.
 It is a key component of productivity.